In regard to energy-efficient HVAC installation in Miami, there’s good news for your family this tax season.

 If you’ve previously claimed the highest amount, you won’t qualify for any extra reductions through this extension.

 Credits have a limit for a few participating solutions:

 - Windows and skylights—$200

 - Hot water boilers—$150

 If you have questions about how you can benefit from the extension of the residential energy efficient property tax credit, download Form 5695 or contact your tax advisor for assistance.

 Enhance Your Heating and Cooling System Today

-Been delaying upgrading your heating and cooling system?
+Been procrastinating buying new heating and cooling system?
 Call the Experts at 305-440-1505 or contact us online.
-We can help you select an energy-efficient system you can earn tax benefits from the following year.
+We can help you select an energy-efficient system you can earn tax benefits from the next year.